 Therefore, if you want people to act in a moral way, then you need to put in an environment that prevents excesses, and instead encourages virtue.
 Apparently even genes can be overcome to a certain extent.
 The new science of epigenetics shows that it is possible to affect the phenotype without changing the underlying gene structure.
 One reason for this is that stimuli from the outside activate certain genes and let others lay dormant.

 The systems that we put in place, need to be able to diminish the centrifugal forces that are causing divisions and polarization, and instead activate those cohesive forces that will bring about stability.
 What will this environment look like?

 A big problem is income inequality, where the poor believe that they are getting poorer.
 A safety net will need to be set up, in order to catch those who have fallen.
 For the US, that includes things like health insurance for everyone.
 However, as examples from Europe show, that is not always enough.

 Maybe a platform for societal debate needs to be set up.
 A Big Debate (Grand Debat) has been launched in France by Emmanuel Macron, to discuss the burning questions of today and try to see what the main problems are, as expressed from the point of view of the people.
-We can only wait and see what this format will produce and whether it will help stabilize the system.
+We can only wait and see what this format will produce (update: it seems to be working, but only up to a point, as the violence continues) and whether it will help stabilize the system.